daydy225/extended_bloglist_app/readme.md

 ## 7.12: redux, step 3

 - Expand your solution so that it is again possible to like and delete a blog.

+## 7.12: redux, step 4

+- Store the information about the signed-in user in the Redux store.